ricardoalonsomx/urban-mobility/Readme.md

 # Urban Mobility: Modeling with Multi-Agent Systems
 This project aims to simulate the urban mobility of a city using **Mesa's Framework for Python** (mounted in a Flask server) for the system's logic and Unity for the 3D modeling, incorporating from 1 to 100 agents (vehicles), each with a specific destination.
+[Video demonstration](https://youtu.be/I9mrDMuF6wc)

 ## City building automation
 The city is created based on a [text file](/Flask/base.txt).
 The symbol definition is: